gratipine/gratipine.github.io/_posts/2021-10-13-config-explanations.md

     User USER_NAME
 ```
 ### HostName
+Can be:
+- numeric IP address
+- a predefined alias or abbreviation given to the host
+You need to figure out what the name of the machine you are connecting to is.
 ### IdentityFile
+When using a public key authentication you need to specify in this line where the
+private key is stored on the local machine.

 ### CheckHostIP
 If set to yes (the default), ssh(1) will additionally check the host IP address in
 the known_hosts file.
 This allows it to detect if a host key changed due to DNS
 spoofing and will add addresses of destination hosts to ~/.ssh/known_hosts in the
 process, regardless of the setting of StrictHostKeyChecking.
 If the option is set
 to no, the check will not be executed.

 ### HostKeyAlias
+From the documentation - Specifies an alias that should be used instead of the real
+host name when looking up or saving the host key in the host key database files.
+TODO: Check what happens if it is not arround.
+Can I still connect?

 ### IdentitiesOnly
 Specifies that ssh(1) should only use the configured authentication identity and
 certificate files (either the default files, or those explicitly configured in the